alicebob/niksnut/README.md

 We run this on a Hetzner cloud machine, works well (no referral, just a happy customer): https://www.hetzner.com/cloud/ .
 The smallest Google Cloud machines are really too weak to run anything useful.

-See https://github.com/alicebob/gonix if you build Go programs a lot and want to speed that up.
+See https://github.com/alicebob/gonix if you build Go programs and want to speed that up.

+`crane` (`gcrane` if you run on Google cloud) is a nice util to push docker images you made with `pkgs.dockerTools.buildImage { ... }` to an image repository.
+Do use `compressor = "none";` to avoid unzipping with crane.

 ### Development